Kripsii/alx-low_level_programming/0x00-hello_world/README.md

-C program that prints exactly with proper grammar, but the outcome is a piece of art
+C program that prints exactly as instructed with proper grammar